Home / Business / Procurement / Procurement Process

 Industry

-The successful company signs the contract and sends it back to the NCI Agency for countersignature, with the aim of reaching a mutual agreement.
-Unsuccessful companies can request a debrief as a learning opportunity and for the NCI Agency to exchange additional information on the reason(s) why the bid was not successful.
+The successful company signs the contract and sends it back to NCIA for countersignature, with the aim of reaching a mutual agreement.
+Unsuccessful companies can request a debrief as a learning opportunity and for NCIA to exchange additional information on the reason(s) why the bid was not successful.

 5